cocos/cocos-docs/en/publish/publish-huawei-quick-games.md

   2. **First game resource package into the game package**, this item is optional (New in v2.1.3).

       In the Small Packet Mode, due to too many resources on the launch scene, downloading and loading resources for a long time may result in a short black screen when entering the game for the first time.
 If **First game resource package into the game package** is checked, you can reduce the black screen time when you first enter the game.
-However, it should be noted that the `res/import` resource does not support split resource downloading at this time, and the entire `import` directory is also packaged into the first package.

       Developers can choose whether to check this item according to their needs.
 Then click on **Build**.

-  3. After the build is complete, click the **Open** button after the **Build Path** to upload the **huawei/res** directory under the release path to the packet mode server.
-For example, if the default publishing path is build, you need to upload the **build/huawei/res** directory.
+  3. After the build is complete, click the **Open** button after the **Build Path** to upload the **huawei/remote** directory under the release path to the packet mode server.
+For example, if the default publishing path is build, you need to upload the **build/huawei/remote** directory.

-  At this point, the **res** folder will no longer be included in the `.rpk` file which is generated after the build, and the resources in the **res** folder will be downloaded from the filled **Small Packet Mode Server Path** through the network request.
+  At this point, the **remote** folder will no longer be included in the `.rpk` file which is generated after the build, and the resources in the **remote** folder will be downloaded from the filled **Small Packet Mode Server Path** through the network request.

 - **Keystore**